 A conventional positron source uses only a single amorphous target.
 An electron beam hits the target where Bremstrahlung and pair-production take place.
-Downstream the target, particular devices (Quarter Wave Transformer QWT or Adiabatic Matching Device AMD) allow capturing as much as possible positrons that have a large emittance.
-The CLIC e^+ source [1]Fix Ref. takes advantage of a hybrid target design.
+Downstream the target, particular devices (Quarter Wave Transformer QWT or Adiabatic Matching Device AMD) allow capturing as many positrons as possible, with a large emittance.
+The CLIC e^+ source [837] takes advantage of a hybrid target design.
 A thin crystal target allows reducing the peak power deposition and enhances photon production via a channelling process.
 An amorphous target converting the photons into positrons follows it.
 In between, a magnet sweeps out charged particles.
-The ILC e^+ source [2]Fix Ref. takes advantage of a long helical undulator using the high-energy electron beam of the collider.
-The electron beam passing through the undulator produces polarised photons impinging on a moving target.
-The later converts photons into positrons.
-The initial LHeC e^+ source [3] Fix Ref. proposes using 10 hybrid targets in parallel to overcome the requested important e^+ flux for the pulsed operation at 140 GeV (Figure 1)Fix Ref..
+The ILC e^+ source [838] takes advantage of a long helical undulator using the high-energy electron beam of the collider.
+The electron beam passing through the undulator produces polarised photons by impinging on a moving target the design of which is still to be finalised.
+This target converts photons into positrons.
+One option considered for the initial LHeC e^+ source [1] was using transformer system converting from CW to pulsed mode for accumulation, and again back to CW.

 To evaluate the performance of e^+ sources, one defines a positron yield parameter.
 This parameter is the number of positrons, at a given place along the production channel, per electron impinging onto the target.
 It is crucial to improve the positron yield in order to reduce the peak energy density deposition PEDD and the shockwave into the target.
-The target lifetime suffers from the cyclic thermal loads and stresses from the beam pulses.
+The target lifetime suffers from the cyclic thermal loads and stresses due to the beam pulses.
 The evacuation of the average power (kW to MW) from the target is challenging and should be investigated for the reliability of the target.
 Heat dissipation in the amorphous target may be improved by replacing it with a granular target (experiment at KEK).
 The capture and accelerating sections should also be optimised.
 Peak magnetic field and its shape, aperture and accelerating gradient of the RF structures are important parameters.
 Given the large emittance of the e^+ beam, a damping ring is mandatory.
 Due to the high requested e^+ flux, an accumulation process should be considered.
-The e^+ flux is where a is the accumulation efficiency and is a function of the damping time, y is the yield as defined above, N^- is the number of electron impinging on the target, E^- is the electron beam energy on the target, and f the linar repetition rate.
+The e^+ flux is where a is the accumulation efficiency and is a function of the damping time, y is the yield as defined above, N^- is the number of electron impinging on the target, E^- is the electron beam energy on the target, and f the linac repetition rate.
+This accumulation could be realised by means of the aforementioned tri-ring system

-$$\frac{dN^{+}}{dt} = a \cdot y \cdot N^{-} \cdot E^{-} \cdot f, \qquad (10.8)$$
+$$\frac{dN^+}{dt} = a \cdot y \cdot N^- \cdot E^- \cdot f, \qquad (10.8)$$